f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab2/lab2.rst

 One last useful command to show is how to add an *annotation* to your deployment and why.
 A Kubernetes annotation is a key-value pair, somewhat like labels, used to add non-structured data to your object.
 Annotations are not used to identify the object, like we have with labels, but rather to describe them.
 In this example, you'll add an annotation to the deployment to *explain* that you've upgraded the deployment image used.
-This will show up the **CHANGE-CAUSE** section from the *rollout history* command you ran.
+This will show up as the **CHANGE-CAUSE** section from the *rollout history* command you ran.

 .. code-block:: bash